 In 1913, the Commissioner of the United States Bureau of Fisheries, Hugh McCormick Smith, noted in an address to the American Fisheries Society that there was no higher education institution in the United States that offered training in fisheries-related subjects.

-A year later, Smith, who had since become acting president of the University of Washington, advocated strongly for the University to establish a school of fisheries or offer some related courses.
+A year later, Smith advocated strongly for the University to establish a school of fisheries or offer some related courses.
 He aptly noted that vast opportunities existed for people trained in fisheries and that UW’s proximity to the fishing industry provided a perfect location to establish a school dedicated to the study of fish.

 1919: The Birth of the School

 Four years later in April 1919, the UW College of Fisheries was born, the first fisheries college in the United States, with John Cobb as its director.
-During Cobb’s tenure, the academic focus was on fishery technology, with courses on fishery products and cannery management.
+Cobb had been editor of Pacific Fisherman and a former field agent for the US Bureau of Fisheries.
+During his tenure, the academic focus was on fishery technology, with courses on fishery products and cannery management.
 Cobb’s first faculty hires included experts on aquaculture and fishery technology.

 1920–1950: A Rocky Road and Rapid Evolution

 From its inception in 1919 when 13 students joined the program, the School quickly grew, enrolling more than 100 students by 1928.
 In 1930, Cobb encountered some health issues and met with an untimely death.
-At the same time, the UW underwent administration changes, and the future of the College of Fisheries was precarious.
-The new administration dismissed all but one Fisheries faculty who was assigned to the College of Science.
-Impassioned students enrolled in the program protested and a formal inquiry led to the establishment of a Department of Fisheries within the College of Science.
+At the same time, the UW underwent administration changes, and the future of the College of Fisheries became precarious.
+The new administration dismissed all but one Fisheries faculty, who was assigned to the College of Science.
+Impassioned students enrolled in the program protested, and a formal inquiry led to the establishment of a Department of Fisheries within the College of Science.

 1951–1970: Post-War Expansion